 Deadlines can be intimidating and can stress you out as it draws near or it can be your driving force in getting a thing done on time.
 The way deadlines influence you depends on how you view it and either let it take a toll on you or motivate you.

-The crucial importance of meeting deadlines is being stressed upon since school days and tested in class tests, quizzes, exams, term papers and the like.
+The crucial importance of meeting deadlines is being stressed upon since school days and tested in-class tests, quizzes, exams, term papers, and the like.
 Deadlines become stricter as you proceed to college and university and ultimately in the corporate world, the deadline is what drives you to your ultimate goal.

 The clients and customers that you partner with, all demand fulfillment of deadlines and are meant to train you for excellence.
 Being able to meet deadlines on regular basis helps build credibility and if you view it from a financial perspective, paying your bills on time builds up a good credit score and makes you eligible for loans of all sorts.
 The due date of the bill is also like a deadline that helps you be financially responsible and hence brings financial stability to your life.

-Deadlines can be highly powerful and influential, here’s how:
+Deadlines can be highly powerful and influential.
+Here’s how:

-They force you to plan ahead of time and compel you to think how it will be like to reach that point in time when your project will be completed.
+They force you to plan ahead of time and compel you to think about how it will be like to reach that point in time when your project will be completed.
 It helps you to establish a mind map and build upon it so that you are categorically able to achieve your ultimate goal step by step.

 Accumulate everything good about prioritizing your work and surviving in your first year of college and let that be your guiding principle.
-This was the time you learned the true meaning of independent and if you managed it well that time, and then you certainly should follow the same rules here.
+This was the time you learned the true meaning of independence and if you managed it well at that time, and then you certainly should follow the same rules here.

-It helps you identify your priorities and allot a time frame and schedule to your work so that you know which task to tackle and which one to put off for the time being.
+It helps you identify your priorities and allot a time frame and schedule your work so that you know which task to tackle and which one to put off for the time being.
 Managing your workflow cannot be done in a better manner than tying it with strict deadlines.

 3. Reduce Procrastination